Simmigon-flagg/web-development/README.md

 <details><summary>All Games</summary><pre>

-Coming soon... some games are inside of the drop down
+Coming soon... some games are inside of the other dropdowns

 </pre></details>